rikschennink/conditioner/README.md

     data-context="@media (min-width:30em)"> ... </h2>
 ```

-If the viewport is resized or rotated and suddenly it's smaller than `30em` conditioner will automatically unmount the component.
+If the viewport is resized or rotated and suddenly it's smaller than `30em` Conditioner will automatically unmount the component.